Latest in: l.a. louver

 3 Mar 2016

 The Laguna Art Museum has organized an exhibition of works on paper by Frederick Hammerlsey.
-Although primarily known for his colorful abstract hard-edge paintings, Hammersley maintained an active studio practice that included making works …
+Although primarily known for his colorful abstract hard-edge paintings, Hammersley maintained an active studio practice that included making works on …

 Featured Image